🎁Order on Amazon for Christmas delivery!Shop Now

 Treatment Of Cats With Peace Lily Poisoning

 So, if you were not sure, “Is a peace lily toxic to cats?” the answer is positive.
-And if you think your kitty has ingested a part of a peace lily plant, reach out to a Pet Poison Helpline or your veterinarian immediately.
+And if you think your kitty has ingested a part of a peace lily plant, reach out to the Pet Poison Helpline or your veterinarian immediately.
 Prompt medical attention is essential for the health and well-being of your beloved companion.

 If possible, positively identify what lily species your cat ingested as some like varieties are more toxic to cats than others.
 This information will help your veterinarian assess the level of toxicity and create an appropriate plan of care.
 The severity of your cat's symptoms will also determine the therapeutic course of action.